alastairpatrick/qos/README.md

 Synchronization objects have affinity to a particular core.
 Operations on synchronization objects are faster for tasks running on the same core.
 When a task runs on a different core, it first has to migrate, then it performs the operation on the synchronization object, and finally it migrates back.

-Spin locks are not used as part of the implementation - they aren't very useful if interrupts can't be disabled - so the two spin locks reserved for an RTOS are available to applications.

 ```c
 struct qos_mutex_t* qos_new_mutex();